 You should expect to receive your exam results by email within 60 days of taking the exam.
 If you have successfully passed the exam and your candidacy has been approved by the certification board, you should expect to receive your certificate by mail within 45 days of receiving your exam results.
 If you failed the exam, you would have the possibility to retake it after at least 60 days of the original examination date.

-Your CEM Application form must be submited before your score can be released.
-Please do not call CIET about your test results before the end this outlined delay period.
+Your CEM Application form must be submitted before your score can be released.
+Please do not call CIET about your test results before the end of this outlined delay period.

 You must contact CIET at firstname.lastname@example.org to register for your exam retake.
 The costs are the following: $150 plus taxes.

-If you receive a passing score and have submitted your CEM Application form, and if your file is complete including all supporting documents, your file will be sent to the Certification Board for final review.
-You will be notified at that time that you will receive the Board’s approval or denial within sixty days.
+If you receive a passing score and have submitted your CEM Application form, your file will be sent to the Certification Board for final review.
+We will only contact you if additional information is requested.